UKHSA-Internal/hpub-webapp-backend/README.md

    - Create an .env.dev file in the directory `/hpub-webapp-backend/health_pubs/configs/`

-   - Ensure you have .env.dev file in the `/backend-alpha/configs/` directory.

 3. Install Dependencies
    - `python -m venv venv`
    - `source venv/bin/activate`